2006-2011 Honda Civic Hybrid Battery Replacement Pack

 Shipping from Okacc Hybrid Batteries

 If you’ve had trouble starting your car recently, a new battery is an easy way to make it run more efficiently.
-Okacc Hybrid Batteries offers guaranteed fit battery kits for Honda Civic Hybrids and is considered a direct replacement part.
-They feature brand-new cylindrical high-performance battery modules, chemically treated hardware, temperature sensor mounts, large gauge high-voltage wire, and detailed installation instructions.
+Okacc Hybrid Batteries offers guaranteed-fit battery kits for Honda Civic Hybrids, which are considered direct replacement parts.
+They feature brand-new cylindrical high-performance battery modules, chemically treated hardware, temperature sensor mounts, large-gauge high-voltage wire, and detailed installation instructions.